 It contains potassium silicate that makes your plants harder for spider mites to chomp on.

 And never use Avid or any other chemical poison on your plants.

 The interventions I use are said to be “safe,” “natural” and “organic.”

-And I recommend that you detect and completely defeat spider mites before your plants are more than four weeks into bloom phase, even if you are using safe, organic, natural interventions.
+Try to detect and completely defeat spider mites before your plants are more than three weeks into bloom phase, even if you are using safe, organic, natural interventions.

 Because after mid-bloom phase, anything that gets onto or into your cannabis buds is likely to stay there and affect your marijuana quality, taste and aroma.

 Keep pets out of your grow room, and remember it’s way easy to bring mites into your room on your clothing, body and tools.

 If you have a buddy who says he has spider mites in his hydroponics grow room, avoid going to his house.

 You’re almost sure to get mites on you, and they will transfer into your grow room.